-You can find the Columbia supplemental essays on their website.
-Though Columbia has reworded some of their supplemental essays for the incoming class of 2026, the bulk of the content remains the same as last year.
-Columbia’s application consists of two categories: the famous “list questions” and the 200-word short-answer questions that are designed to get to know you as a person and to assess your fit with Columbia’s campus.
+Columbia’s written supplements consist of two categories: the famous “list questions” and the regular short-answer questions that are designed to get to know you as a person and to assess your fit with Columbia’s campus.

-This year, Columbia has updated their “list item” instructions to provide the following clarifications:
+This year, Columbia has updated their instructions for the “list questions” with the following clarifications: